-I have what I like to call a ‘secret garden’.
-It’s actually a neighbour’s walled garden, which they don’t use.
-It’s entered through a locked gate like in a tale from Beatrix Potter.
-I’ve been growing fruit and veg here for a few years.
-I’m nowhere near self-sufficient but I do have tasty produce that comes straight from the plot to my plate.
+I had what I liked to call a ‘secret garden’.
+It was actually a neighbour’s walled garden, which they didn’t use.
+It was entered through a locked gate like a tale from Beatrix Potter.
+I grew fruit and veg there for a few years.
+I was nowhere near self-sufficient but I did grow some tasty produce that came straight from the plot to plate.

-I’m thrilled to say I’ve won prizes for beans, herbs and dahlias in Hackney’s De Beauvoir flower and produce show.
-It’s not the greatest accolade – the show attracts no more than a handful of entries.
-But it is evidence that my growing skills are improving.
+I even won prizes for beans, herbs and dahlias in the local Hackney flower and produce show.
+It’s not the greatest accolade – but evidence that my growing skills were improving.

-The summer of 2018 was as hot as hell.
-Keeping my crops watered is a huge problem in the secret garden because I rely on collecting rainwater in a water butt.
-When the storage tank runs out I have to carry tap water from my house 200 yards away.
-The ritual of rotating water rations so that each crop gets a soaking every few days is exhausting.
+Inner city London summers can be as hot as hell.
+The secret garden didn’t have a water supply and I relied on collecting rainwater in a butt.
+When the storage tank ran out I had to carry water from my house 200 yards away.
+I came up with a process of rotating water rations so that each crop got a soaking every few days.
+Watering deeply and less often encouraged the plants to grow deeper roots and this in turn made them stronger.

 Growing Salad

-I eat lots of salad.
 Salad leaves need plenty of water to be sweet and tender.
-I grow mixed leaves as a cut-and-come-again crop in the cold frame.
-Large polystyrene containers, salvaged from the fishmongers, are perfect.
-Poke drainage holes in the bottom and fill with compost.
+I grew mixed leaves as a cut-and-come-again crop in the cold frame.
+I used large polystyrene containers, salvaged from the fishmongers.
 Keep them in a little shade to prevent them going to seed too soon.
 I like Japanese mizuna leaves which are a bit like rocket but, for me at least, less prone to bolt.

-I’ve tried growing celery but, although full of flavour, the stalks were tough.
-It was only useful for making stock.
-Self-seeded spinach and chard grow all over the plot and I pick young tender leaves to toss into mixed salad leaves.
+Self-seeded spinach and chard were already growing all over the plot and I picked young tender leaves to toss into mixed salads.
 Older, thicker leaves are delicious wilted in pasta sauces and my favourite filo parcel recipe.
-Bumper crops of French beans make their way into salads, lightly steamed and still crunchy.
-The same goes for baby courgettes which are delicious ribboned in a salad.
+Bumper crops of French beans also made their way into salads, lightly steamed and still crunchy.
+The same goes for baby courgettes which are delicious ribboned.

 Growing Fruit

-I’m growing summer and autumn fruiting raspberries as well as a loganberry.
-The raspberries are always plumper after heavy rain so I’ve worked out they like a good deep drink.
-The garden already contained a feeble blackcurrant bush, a clump of rhubarb and some strawberries.
-These plants are all now flourishing having benefited from my home made comfrey fertiliser (see below).
+I had summer and autumn fruiting raspberries growing as well as a loganberry.
+The garden also contained a feeble blackcurrant bush, a clump of rhubarb and some strawberries.
+These plants began to flourish after a few feeds with homemade comfrey fertiliser (see below).
 Soft fruits need harvesting as soon as they ripen to beat the birds and insects.
 When there’s a glut pick and freeze or compote – any delay and you’ll lose them.

 Tomatoes

-I’ve been growing several varieties of tomato.
-I bought Sungold, Gardener’s Delight, Tumbling Tom and Shirley as plug-plants.
-My friend donated Flamingo and Rosella from a batch of seedlings inspired by James Wong.
-His book, ‘Grow for Flavour’, recommends keeping plants small and feeding with molasses.
+Without anywhere to propagate seeds I bought Sungold, Gardener’s Delight, Tumbling Tom and Shirley as plug-plants.
+My friend donated Flamingo and Rosella seedlings.
+James Wong’s book, ‘Grow for Flavour’, recommends keeping tomato plants small and feeding with molasses.
 He also suggests giving them an aspirin spritz.
-I tried to follow his regime but my life is busy and I’m never on top of pinching out side-shoots.
-Even so the red, yellow, orange and pink tomatoes have been plentiful and delicious.
+Not sure if he was to thank but that year the red, yellow, orange and pink tomatoes were plentiful and delicious.

-By early September the remaining green tomatoes started showing signs of blight.
+By early September the remaining green tomatoes started to show signs of blight.
 I picked them before they turned brown to make green tomato chutney.
 When you’ve enjoyed home grown tomatoes all summer it’s hard to shop at the supermarket again.
-Growing Veg

-Broad beans are my favourites but they didn’t grow well.
-I grew them and some beetroot from seed and both were disappointing.
-I’m doing something wrong.
-By contrast the French beans, which I bought as plug-plants, cropped for a good three months.
+French beans, which I bought as plug-plants, cropped for a good three months.
 I should, however, have given each plant it’s own sturdy bean pole.
 I made the mistake of crowding two plants to a triangular bamboo frame.
 The poles couldn’t take the weight of the growing beans and began to collapse.
 You live and learn.
-We’ve enjoyed them steamed, stir-fried, hot and cold.
+We enjoyed them steamed, stir-fried, hot and cold.
 If you don’t harvest them young the flesh becomes thick and tough.
-Pop the sweet beans from shell and cook them instead.
+At this stage pop the sweet beans from their shell and cook them instead.

 An unexpected treat was a small and tasty crop of new potatoes.
-They grew from a few potatoes left in the ground last year.
-I decided to leave them growing to see what happened.
-They were the best potatoes I’ve eaten all summer.
+They grew from a few potatoes accidentally left in the ground last year.
+They were the best potatoes we ate all summer.

-The other veg success has been courgettes.
-I bought small plants, and grew them in pots in the cold frame until they were well established.
-Last year I planted them out when they were too tender and the slugs ate them.
+The other veg success was courgettes.
+I bought small plants, and grew them on in the cold frame until they were well established.
+The previous year I planted them out when they were too tender and the slugs got to them.
 The real joy of courgettes are the edible flowers which you can stuff and fry for a dinner party triumph.

-Gardening isn’t everyone’s cup of tea.
-It takes a certain type of woman who doesn’t mind split and grubby fingernails.
+Gardening isn’t everyone’s cup of tea and it almost certainly results in split and grubby fingernails.
 But for some of us it’s therapy, pure and simple.
 I love it and as I grow older the more I enjoy growing my own food, cooking, eating and sharing it.
 In a mad, bad world it helps me close the circle of life.

 Avril x